- Performance Indicators

 The concrete industry makes a significant contribution to biodiversity and nature conservation through the management and restoration of sites of mineral extraction.

 The indicator for production CO2 is carbon intensity or CO2/tonne of concrete produced.
-The 2020 target is to reduce CO2 emissions by 30% from the 1990 baseline equivalent to a value of 72.2 kg CO2/tonne of concrete produced.

 Our indicator relating to emissions excluding CO2 reports the number of convictions for emissions to air and water within the industry per annum.